-Annual Financial Statement.
-The "annual financial statement", which is required to be published by a district, consists of two parts:

-an annual financial report, which includes a statement of revenues and expenditures along with other basic financial data; and an annual program report, which provides a narrative description of programs offered, goals of the district, and student and staff data.
+"Annual Financial Statement" means an annual financial report and an annual program report that are required to be published by a district.
+An annual financial report includes a statement of revenues and expenditures, along with other basic financial data.
+An annual program report includes a narrative description of programs offered, goals of the district, and student and staff data.

-Attendance at Midterm.
-A student is "in attendance at midterm" in a course if the student is currently enrolled in and actively pursuing completion of the course.
+"Attendance at Midterm" means a student is "in attendance at midterm" in a course if the student is currently enrolled in and actively pursuing completion of the course.

-Auditor.
-An auditor is a person who enrolls in a class without intent to obtain academic credit and whose status as an auditor is declared by the student, approved by college officials, and identified on college records prior to the end-of-registration date of the college for that particular term.
+"Auditor" means a person who enrolls in a class without intent to obtain academic credit and whose status as an auditor is declared by the student, approved by college officials, and identified on college records before the end-of-registration date of the college for that particular term.

-Capital Renewal Grants.
-Capital renewal grants are State grants allocated proportionally to each community college district based on the latest fall on-campus nonresidential gross square feet of facilities as reported to the ICCB.
-Such grants are to be utilized for miscellaneous capital improvements such as rehabilitation, remodeling, improvement, and repair; architect/engineer services; supplies, fixed equipment, and materials; and all other expenses required to complete the work.
+"Deferred Maintenance Grants" means State grants allocated proportionally to a community college district based on the latest on-campus nonresidential gross square feet of facilities as reported to ICCB.
+These grants are to be used for capital improvements such as rehabilitation and repair; architect/engineer services; supplies, fixed equipment and materials; and all other expenses required to complete the work.